keptn-contrib/artifacthub/jmeter/0.1.0/README.md

 ## Restrictions

-Currently, there are a few problems with this approach that cannot be fixed/addressed using the Job-Executor-Service:
+Currently, there are a few open problems when using jmeter via Job Executor Service:

-- JMeter does not throw an error when the tests fail but instead just returns the results.
+- JMeter CLI does not throw an error when the tests fail but instead just returns the results.
 These results cannot be evaluated without some custom code which cannot be added with the current Job-Executor features.
 - Tests on a non-existing endpoint take a very long time (15+ min) and currently don't have a timeout.
 Such a case triggers the `max poll count` defined by the Job which therefore fails.
-This could probably be addressed by adding a parameter to the JMeter command.
+This could probably be addressed by customizing JMeter CLI parameters.
-- There is no official JMeter image and the users would have to provide their own one.

 ## Feedback